hakanmerdan/EEESeaBoat2025/doc/README.md

 If the duck is left operating for five minutes it will automatically power off to preserve the battery.

 The duck cannot simulate the magnetic property in an readily-configurable manner so you are provided with a small magnet to test this functionality.
-In the demo, magnets will be placed inside the duck's head.
+In the demo, magnets will be placed inside a duck's head.
 With the orange disc flat on a surface, the magnetic field is orientated down with the orange disc: